 - Effectively communicate one-on-one, in small groups, and in broader arenas.

 - Work effectively in teams and display leadership skills.

 - Utilize knowledge of public institutions and processes.

 - Participate effectively in civic life.

 Apply for the MPA Program

-We are no longer accepting applications for Fall 2014.
+We are now accepting applications for Fall 2014.
 Deadline extended to April 1.
 (GRE is not required)